-Thanks to Olympic Gold Medalist Michael Phelps’ massive performances in the Rio Olympics while covered in purple cupping marks, the art of Cupping for Pain and in Sports Medicine has received a lot of buzz (see NY Times Wellness Blog Article on Cupping).
+Thanks to Olympic Gold Medalist Michael Phelps’ massive performances in the Rio Olympics while covered in purple cupping marks, the ancient Chinese Medicine art of Cupping for Pain and in Martial Arts has received a lot of buzz

-I use cupping for pain and in Sports Medicine every week, and find it an excellent adjunct treatment for myo-fascial pain disorders, including trigger point pain, tight painful muscles in the neck, upper, mid and lower backs, and in the kind of tight congested muscle that athletes like runners and bicyclists get in their hamstrings, quadraceps, and calves.
+I use cupping for pain, both acute and chronic, every week, and find it an excellent adjunct treatment for myofascial pain disorders, including trigger point pain, tight painful muscles in the neck, upper, mid and lower backs, and in the kind of tight congested muscle that athletes like runners and bicyclists get in their hamstrings, quadraceps, and calves.

 Cupping Therapy for Colds

 Originally cups (cups are the glass or plastic devices used to do “cupping”) were, and continue to be, used, in both Chinese Medicine and in the home remedies of many cultures, especially Slavic and Middle Eastern ones, to relieve symptoms of colds, fatigue, and depression.
 When using cupping for colds it is best to use them at the first sings of chills and sniffles, another words, when you are first coming down with a cold, what Chinese Medicine terms “invasion of Wind-Cold, or Wind-Heat.”
 The idea here is that the cups pull the “wind” out of the body, which has what people nowadays would call a detoxification and immune stimulating effect.

 How Does Cupping Work for Myofascial Pain and Sports Medicine